Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 SAGAL: I can imagine.

-YEARWOOD: You know, really - actually, it's funny because it's a sore spot with me because I have all these recipes that, you know, you have to measure things out and put them in.
-And then you bake it and it becomes this thing.
+YEARWOOD: Really, actually, it's funny because it's a sore spot with me because I have all these recipes that, you know, you have to measure things out and put them in and then you bake.
+And it becomes this thing.
 And it's not a recipe.
-This whole - and everybody's like, oh, we just love Garth's Breakfast Bowl.
+This whole - and everybody's like, oh, we just love Garth's breakfast bowl.
 It's the best thing ever.
-And I'm like it's - it's like taking out whatever you have in your fridge and putting it in a bowl and eating it.
+And I'm like, it's like taking out whatever you have in your fridge and putting it in a bowl and eating it.
 That's what he does.

 (LAUGHTER)